javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/article.md

 # Map, Set, WeakMap and WeakSet

-Now we have the following data structures:
+Now we know the following complex data structures:

 - Objects for storing keyed collections
 - Arrays for storing ordered collections